Haantjes Algebras and Diagonalization: Introduction

-Conversely, let $\{\boldsymbol{K}_1,\ldots,\boldsymbol{K}_m\}$ be a set of operator fields.
+Conversely, let $\mathcal{K}$ be a family of commuting semisimple operator fields.
 If they share a set of local coordinates in which they take simultaneously a diagonal form, then they generate a semisimple Abelian Haantjes algebra.

-The previous result can also be extended to the very general but largely unexplored case of \textit{non-semisimple} Haantjes operators.
-Indeed, for this class we shall prove that there exists a local coordinate system where all the operators of a set $\mathcal{K}$ of Haantjes operators acquire simultaneously a block-diagonal form.
+The previous result can also be extended to the very general (but much less explored) case of \textit{non-semisimple} Haantjes operators.
+Indeed, for this class we shall prove that there exists a local coordinate system where all the operators of a set of commuting Haantjes operators acquire simultaneously a block-diagonal form.

-We also wish to mention that in this article a new, infinite ``tower'' of generalized Nijenhuis torsions of level $n$ for all $n\in\mathbb{N}$ is also defined.
-The geometrical meaning of our notion, which naturally generalizes both the classical Nijenhuis and Haantjes torsions, has been discussed in detail elsewhere \cite{TT2019prepr}.
+In this article a new, infinite ``tower'' of \textit{generalized Nijenhuis torsions} of level $n$ for all $n\in\mathbb{N}$ is also defined.
+The geometrical meaning of our notion, which naturally generalizes both the classical Nijenhuis and Haantjes torsions, has been discussed in detail in Ref.~\cite{TT2019prepr}.

 The paper is organized as follows.
-After a discussion, proposed in Section 2, of the main algebraic structures needed in this work, including the generalized torsions, we shall present in Section 3 a brief introduction to the Nijenhuis and Haantjes geometries.
-In Section 4, the main results of the theory are proved.
-In Section 5, the formal construction of a Haantjes algebra is proposed and the cyclic case is discussed; an example illustrating the main theorems and the theory of cyclic generators of semisimple Haantjes algebras is also presented in Section 6.
+After a discussion, in Section 2, of the main algebraic structures relevant for this work, including the generalized torsions, we present in Section 3 a brief introduction to the geometry of Nijenhuis and Haantjes tensors.
+Also, some new results concerning non-semisimple Haantjes operators are proposed.
+They allow us to derive the classical Haantjes theorem \cite{Haa} from a new perspective.
+In Section 4, we discuss the block diagonalization of commuting Haantjes operators.
+In Section 5, the formal construction of a Haantjes algebra is introduced and the cyclic case is discussed.
+The results concerning the simultaneous diagonalization of semisimple commuting Haantjes operators are also proved.
+In Section 6, the Haantjes structure for the classical Coulomb--Kepler system is discussed.
+A related example, illustrating the application of the main theorems and the theory of cyclic generators of semisimple Haantjes algebras, is presented in Section 7.

-A comparison with other related geometric structures is proposed in the final Section 7.
+A comparative discussion of other geometric structures related with Haantjes algebras is proposed in the final Section 8.